 Our sides, which we shared were: sweet potato kasabi [again, I know!] and duck gyoza (5 pieces of duck and leek dumplings).
 I have never eaten duck that actually tasted healthy before this.

-For main course, Hayley and Alicia ordered the same: suzushii chicken salad [pictured].
-They raved about it, which was great.
+For main course, Hayley and Alicia ordered the same — suzushii chicken salad [pictured] — and they raved about it.
 I ordered the chicken kare lomen and I was a little disappointed with the unexpected and laksa-like dish that confronted me.
 It tasted awfully like curry powder was a major ingredient.
 I am not keen on curry powder; I suspect it comes back to a negative childhood experience.
-My meal was still edible, though I have to admit to acquiring a little order envy :p
+In that moment, I have to admit to acquiring a little order envy.

 For me, the meal redeemed itself with dessert.
 Alicia’s mudcake with wasabi-laced chocolate sauce was an instant winner; Hayley’s mango with coconut-lime sorbet exploded in the mouth; my green tea icecream surprised and tantalised.
 All in all, I was happy with my meal.
 At least I know not to order the chicken noodle soup on my next visit.